Madison County 310 Board

 This organization was established under the Federal Community Mental Health Center Act of 1967 and Act 310 of the Alabama State Legislature.
 Alabama Act 310 provides for the formation of public corporations to contract with the Alabama Department of Mental Health in constructing facilities and operating programs for mental health services.
 Act 310 is codified in the Code of Alabama 1975, Sections 22-51-1 through 14.
 Entities formed under Act 310 are commonly referred to as "310 Boards."

-In addition, the Service Coordinator is responsible for monitoring the services received through the waiver.
+In addition, the Support Coordinator is responsible for monitoring the services received through the waiver.
 Medicaid requires monitoring on at least a quarterly basis; however, this agency requires monthly monitoring.
-Moreover, the Service Coordinator is expected to advocate for the wants and needs of persons served, follow through to assist them in accessing and obtaining services, and follow up to ensure the needs were met.
+Moreover, the Support Coordinator is expected to advocate for the wants and needs of persons served, follow through to assist them in accessing and obtaining services, and follow up to ensure the needs were met.
 Every person served should always be treated with dignity and respect.